Hiya AI Phone

 INSIGHT 1

-Rated 4.9 out of 5 for usefulness, but professionals couldn’t change end times, add guests, or sync it to Google/Outlook, which limited feature adoption.
+Calendar event detection rated 4.9 out of 5 for usefulness, but professionals couldn't change end times, add guests, or sync to Google or Outlook, which prevented real workflow adoption.

 BEFORE